Teacher in Residence

 Interested in Being Learning to Give's Next Teacher in Residence?

 Help support and build the community of Wayne County educators who teach the next generation that we all have something to give to make our communities better places.
-Teachers in Detroit or Wayne County interested in serving as a Teacher in Residence for this project may download the application below or contact Katie at firstname.lastname@example.org to request or submit the application.
-Application period is from March 1 to April 17, 2019
+Teachers in Detroit or Wayne County interested in serving as a Teacher in Residence for this project may download the submission form below or contact Betsy at [email protected] to request or submit the application.

 The Teacher in Residence may participate in some or all of these activities: